 - Perform water quality testing if new fish or equipment have been added within last 2 months

-- Remove dead leaves from any live plants
+- Remove dead leaves from any live plants and debris from pond bottom

 - Perform water quality testing if no new fish or equipment have been added within last 2 months